 - One-Winged Angel: Purge the Great.
 It takes a lot of energy to make this form, and even then it hurts him a lot.

-- Psychopathic Manchild: Purge's idea of a "game" is first using President Peace as a human shield, and later trying to get Ulala to shoot her brainwashed Mysterious Protector.
+- Psychopathic Manchild: Purge's idea of a "game" is first using President Peace as a human shield, and later trying to get Ulala to shoot the brainwashed Jaguar.

 - Stalker with a Crush: Comes off as one in the prologue - it turns out the montage of Ulala's last adventure (complete with upskirt view) is a video he's been studying in his hideout.